Patulin: Acute

 Patulin is toxic primarily through affinity to sulfhydryl groups (SH), which results in inhibition of enzymes.
 Oral LD50 in rodent models have ranged between 20 and 100 mg/kg.
 In poultry, the oral LD50 range was reported between 50 and 170 mg/kg.
 Other routes of exposure are more toxic, yet less likely to occur.
 Major acute toxicity findings include gastrointestinal problems, neurotoxicity (i.e. convulsions), pulmonary congestion, and edema.

 Subacute

 Studies in rats showed decreased weight, and gastric, intestinal, and renal function changes, while repetitive doses lead to neurotoxicity.
 Reproductive toxicity in males was also reported.
-A NOAEL in rodents was observed at 43μg/kg bw.
+A NOAEL in rodents was observed at 43 μg/kg body weight.

 Genotoxicity

 WHO concluded that patulin is genotoxic based on variable genotoxicity data, however it is considered a group 3 carcinogen by the International Agency for Research on Cancer (IARC) since data was inconclusive.

 Reproduction studies

 Patulin decreased sperm count and altered sperm morphology in the rat.

 Also, it resulted in abortion of F1 litters in rats and mice after i.p. injection.
 Embryotoxicity and teratogenicity were also reported in chick eggs.